carbon-language/carbon-lang/docs/design/generics/details.md

 ### Access

-An `impl` must be as public as the type and interface being implemented.
+An `impl` must be visible to all code that can see both the type and the interface being implemented.
 If either the type or interface is private to a library, then since the only way to define the `impl` is to use that private name, the `impl` must be defined private to the library as well.
 Otherwise, the `impl` must be defined in the public API file of the library, so it is visible in all places that might use it.

 No access control modifiers are allowed on `impl` declarations, an `impl` is always visible to the intersection of the visibility of all names used in the